 Cycling travel insurance.
 Let’s be honest - it’s not the most exciting of things to organise before your trip, but it is important…

-If you're going on a cycling-specific holiday, or just planning to do a bit of cycling while they're abroad, you'll want to know you're covered should anything go wrong.
-If you have a cycling accident, it's important your medical expenses will be taken care of and that any damage to your bike or other people’s property will be paid for.
+If you're going on a cycling-specific holiday, or just planning to do a bit of cycling while you're abroad, you'll want to know that you're covered should anything go wrong.
+If you have a cycling accident, it's important to know that your medical expenses will be taken care of and that any damage to your bike or other people’s property will be paid for.

 Since we recently had to look at taking out cycle holiday insurance ourselves, we thought we’d share the points we thought about.
 We’re not experts on the subject, but hopefully these pointers will be of use!